- by Frankie

 Due to forming a part of the modern web, it is sometimes thought that having one is a direct ranking factor, helping identify a website more clearly for the user.

 However, favicons are not a direct ranking factor.
-They can be used to communicate your brand, and in the case of DuckDuckGo, actually appear in search engine results.
-From this perspective, they could aid click-through rates in this particular search engine.
+They can be used to communicate your brand, and as of May 2019 appear in Google search engine results.
+From this perspective, they could aid click-through rates, so it's a good idea to have one in place.

 10. Use of www.